The Bat and Ball Ground: Cricketing history

 The first recorded cricket match on the site of the ground was in 1840 when a Gravesend team played Penenden Heath.
-It is believed by local historians that a new wicket was laid down at the ground in 1845 by Tom Adams who had played for Kent sides before and after the formation the County Club in 1842.
+It is believed by local historians that a new wicket was laid down at the ground in 1845 by Tom Adams who had played for Kent teams before and after the formation the County Club in 1842.
 Adams operated the ground in its early days, possibly along with another Gravesend cricketer William Smith.
 The cricket ground was laid out in the grounds of Ruckland House, described as a "large mansion", and used as the private cricket ground for the house.
 It was later owned by the Darnley family from Cobham Hall to the south of Gravesend, and by the Billings family.

 Kent County Cricket Club first used the ground in 1849 for a match against an All-England Eleven in the grounds first first-class cricket match.
 From 1849 to 1971 the ground was the venue for 142 first-class matches for Kent, the last of which saw them play the touring Pakistan team in 1971.
 The ground was used regularly for County Championship matches by Kent between the start of the Championship in 1890 and 1970 with one or two matches scheduled by the county at the ground in almost every season.
-Kent played the touring Australian side on the ground in 1893 and two matches were played by the South of England cricket team against Australian tourists in 1884 and 1886.
+Kent played the touring Australian team on the ground in 1893 and two matches were played by the South of England cricket team against Australian tourists in 1884 and 1886.

-Non-first class matches held on the ground include one of the first matches played by the Australian Aboriginal team which toured England in 1868 – the first tour by any Australian side.
+Non-first class matches held on the ground include one of the first matches played by the Australian Aboriginal team which toured England in 1868 – the first tour by any Australian team.
 The team had arrived at Gravesend and were taken to lunch at the Bat and Ball inn next to the ground.
 The first matches on the tours of England by the West Indies in 1933 and Indian team in 1936 were at the ground, both against teams organised by Kent great Tich Freeman, and the West Indian tourists of 1939 played against a team organised by Les Ames at the Bat and Ball Ground.
 In 1963 the West Indies returned again to play the Club Cricket Conference.

 The ground has also played host to 24 matches involving the Kent Second XI in the Minor Counties Championship and Second XI Championship.
 In local cricket, the ground is the home venue of Gravesend Cricket Club who play in the Kent Cricket League.